 After the fire in 1717, some of the main buildings were not rebuilt.

-Additionally the policy of separation between Shinto shrine and Buddhist temple by Meiji government abandoned this temple in 1868.
+After feudal Edo government, New Meiji government had the policy of separation between Shinto shrine and Buddhist temple in 1868, then Kofukuji was abandoned.

-The temple was allowed to rebuilt in 1881, and the buildings were
+The precinct was changed to a park and some buildings were sold.

-Some buildings, gates and fences had been gone, so current temple is in Nara Park without gate and fence.
+Some buildings, gates and fences had been gone, so current site of the temple is in Nara Park without gate and fence.